mvkrishna24/mvkrishna24/README.md

 ### About

-Final-year B.Tech (AI & ML) student graduating in 2026, focused on building **production-grade backends** with Java + Spring Boot and **AI-driven automation** with n8n and LLMs.
+Final-year B.Tech (AI & ML) student , focused on building **production-grade backends** with Java + Spring Boot and **AI-driven automation** with n8n and LLMs.
 I care about the parts most demos skip: caching, rate limiting, idempotency, retries, and clean API design.
 I also take on freelance work — backend APIs, automation workflows, and client websites.

 ---